 The final decision on who to appoint will be made by Ministers.
-Once the competition closes, the panel will assess the applications to select those demonstrating the best fit with the role by considering the evidence you have provided against the Essential Criteria in the Person Specification section.
-Failure to address any or all of these may affect your application.
-As part of shortlisting, the Panel will identify a subset of candidates who best match the criteria for an initial interview with Russell Reynolds Associates to further explore their skills and experience with reference to all the criteria in the person specification.
+Once the competition closes, the panel will assess the applications to select those demonstrating the best fit with the role by considering the evidence you have provided against the criteria in the Person Specification section.
+As part of longlisting, the Panel will identify a subset of candidates who best match the criteria for an initial interview with Russell Reynolds Associates to further explore their skills and experience.
 The panel will then have a further meeting to review interview reports on these candidates alongside CVs and statements of suitability in order to select the shortlist.
-At this stage they may choose to take into account the desirable criteria.

 Shortlisted candidates will be advised on the outcome as soon as possible thereafter.
 If you are shortlisted, you will be asked to attend a panel interview in order to have a more in-depth discussion of your previous experience and professional competence.
 This could be in relation to any of the criteria set out in the vacancy description, key responsibilities and accountabilities and person specification.
 Prior to interview, you may have the opportunity for informal conversations with key personnel in order to improve your understanding of the organisation.
 Full details of the assessment process will be made available to shortlisted candidates.
 The panel will identify which candidates are appointable before a final decision on who to appoint is made by Ministers.
-Prior this decision, candidates may be asked to meet with Ministers.
+Prior to this decision, candidates may be asked to meet with Ministers.